istio/istio.io/_docs/setup/using-initializer.md

 This is a list of namespaces to watch and initialize.
-The special `""` namespace corresponds to `v1.NamespaceAll` and configures the initializer to initializer all namespaces.
-Known special namespaces are except from initialization, e.g. kube-system, istio-system.
+The special `""` namespace corresponds to `v1.NamespaceAll` and configures the initializer to initialize all namespaces. kube-system, kube-public, and istio-system are exept from initialization.

 ### _initializerName_